Stereomyrmex

 Stereomyrmex is a genus of myrmicine ants.
 Two of the described species are known from only a single worker, making this one of the rarest groups of ants in the world.

 Biology

 The single specimen of S. anderseni was caught in a pitfall trap, and nothing is known about its biology.

 Systematics

 Stereomyrmex is probably the sister taxon to Romblonella.
 Closely related genera are Leptothorax and Cardiocondyla.

 Description

-S. dispar is 3.2 mm long and black, with yellowish brown mandibles, antennae, legs and terminal segments of gaster.
+Stereomyrmex dispar is 3.2 mm long and black, with yellowish brown mandibles, antennae, legs and terminal segments of gaster.
 S. anderseni is only 2 mm long, has a very different petiolar and postpetiolar structure and is paler in color.

 Distribution

-S. dispar has been described from a single worker, taken in 1933 on Bellona Island, Solomon Islands; no other specimen has since been found, and it is unlikely that the species is truly endemic to Bellona.
+Stereomyrmex dispar has been described from a single worker, taken in 1933 on Bellona Island, Solomon Islands; no other specimen has since been found, and it is unlikely that the species is truly endemic to Bellona.
 S. anderseni is known from a single worker as well.
 S. horni was collected under rocks in Sri Lanka.